sithihajara/19AI405FUNDAMENTALSOFARTIFICIALINTELLIGENCE/README.md

 Visit node 3 Visit node 3

 Now, the Stack becomes empty, which means we have visited all the nodes, and our DFS traversal ends.
+## Algorithm:
+1.Construct a Graph with Nodes and Edges
+2.Depth First Search Uses Stack and Recursion
+3.Insert a START node to the STACK
+4.Find its Successors Or neighbors and Check whether the node is visited or not 5.If Not Visited, add it to the STACK.
+Else Call The Function Again Until No more nodes needs to be visited.